thillRobot/projects/carla/using_carla.md

     controller = KeyboardControl(world, args.autopilot)
   File "/home/thill/carla_simulator/carla_0910//PythonAPI/examples/manual_control.py", line 292, in __init__
     world.player.set_autopilot(self._autopilot_enabled)
-RuntimeError: time-out of 2000ms while waiting for the simulator, make sure the simulator is ready and connected to 127.0.0.1:2000
+RuntimeError: time-out of 2000ms while waiting for the simulator, make sure the simulator is ready and connected to 127.0.0.1:2000'

+I think this may be another app using that port, but I am not sure.

 this will also start the carla server in a docker container, but Mike said 'whoa' about this line !